bombadil78/javacademy-oca/README.md

 class FooBar extends Foo {

+    // covariant position of return type => OK
     @Override
     protected String foo() { return null; }

+    // contravariant position of return type => NOK
     @Override
     protected Object bar() { return null; }
 }
 ```

+## Exceptions
+* Catch or specify requirement: Code throwing an exception must either catch it or declare it to be thrown
+* Three types of exceptions
+  * Recoverable problems (belongs to checked exceptions)
+    * Problems a program can recover from, e.g. invalid user input
+    * Subject to the catch or specify requirement
+    * Throwable > Exception or any subclass except RuntimeException
+    * The compiler checks them by imposing the check or specify requirement
+  * Errors (belongs to unchecked exceptions)
+    * Abnormal conditions, that should never occur, e.g. disk failure
+    * Throwable > Error or any subclass
+    * NOT subject to the catch or specify requirement
+  * Internal problems (belongs to unchecked exceptions)
+    * Program a program cannot recover from, e.g. programming error, inappropriate usage of API, ...
+    * Throwable > Exception > RuntimeException or any subclass
+    * NOT subject to the catch or specify requirement
+* try-catch-finally
+  * try: Encloses exception throwing code
+  * catch
+    * Defines exception handlers connected to the try block
+    * Exception handler can do error recovery, ask user input or propagate the error to another context
+    * Finds first match using dynamic binding
+    * List of exceptions allowed, e.g. catch(SomeException | SomeOtherException ex) <= ex is final (!)
+  * finally
+    * Executed in any case (passing exception vs. not passing exception)
+    * Used for clean-up code
+* try-with-resources
+  * Used for resource closing and analogue to ... finally { if (res != null) res.close(); }
+  * try (<resource-statement(s)>) { ... } will close any resources, indendent from wheter an exception occured or not, so there is no need for the null-check
+  * Resource is

+## Lambdas

+## Java API Selection

 Questions
 * What are valid names for variables?